 Many of our Graphical Mode examples have video tutorials, which you can access in a variety of ways.
-When in Thermo-Calc, from the menu select Help → Video Tutorials, or from the main My Project window, click Video Tutorials.
+When in Thermo-Calc, from the menu select Help \rightarrow Video Tutorials, or from the main My Project window, click Video Tutorials.
 Alternately, you can go to the website or our YouTube channel.
+Open the example project file to review the node setup on the Project window and the associated settings on the Configuration window for each node.
+For some types of projects, you can also adjust settings on the Plot Renderer Configuration window to preview results before performing the simulation.
+Click Perform Tree to generate plots and tables to see the results on the Visualizations window.